nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 }
 ```

-You can now create a `User` and some posts with it in one request.
+We can now create a `User` and some posts with it in one request.

 ```graphql
 mutation {